Weib (ger) - woman, wife

 batty - crazy, insane

-baton - a staff or stick used as a weapon, sometimes also of iron or iron-tipped; a club, cudgel, or truncheon + {speculations about the nature of the piece of wood}
+baton - a staff or stick used as a weapon, sometimes also of iron or iron-tipped; a club, cudgel, or truncheon.

 Heer (ger) - army + Herr (ger) - gentleman, Mr. + Heer (Dutch) - master, lord.